 Simmer and Reduce the Stew

-Pop the lid on the pan partially and simmer, stirring occasionally for 20 minutes or so until the chickpeas are soft and sauce has reduced and thickened into a stew; if too thick, add a little more water, stir, and continue to simmer.
+Pop the lid on the pan partially and simmer, stirring occasionally for 20 minutes or so until the chickpeas are soft and the sauce has reduced and thickened into a stew.
+If the chickpeas aren’t soft enough for you, simply cook the stew for longer.
+If the stew is too thick, add a little more water, stir, and continue to simmer.

 Finish the Stew